avapolzin/spike/docs/faq.rst

 1. **My output single-image PSFs look funny/there's an issue with my SExtractor catalog.
 How do I fix this?**

 The first step if you aren't happy with your PSFEx output is to try adjusting the SExtractor and PSFEx parameters in their respective config files. ``spike.psfgen`` uses the default settings for each of these codes unless an overriding user input is specified.
-As a result, the star catalog and subsequent PSF generation are not fine-tuned for any specific use case.
+As a result, the star catalog and subsequent PSF generation are not fine-tuned for any specific use case beyond the parameters that were altered for high-resolution, space-based images.

 Within spike/configs, there are example configuration and parameter files for PSFEx and SExtractor.
 These can be used as guides and can be *copied* and directly modified.
 (I recommend against modifying any of the files in spike/configs themselves unless you are interested in making global changes.)